First, the details:

 The East Bay Mini Maker Faire is fortunate to have Park Day School as its host and sponsor.
 The event utilize’s Park Day School’s 4 acre, “secret garden” campus snuggled behind Oakland Technical High School in the Temescal district, as well as the adjacent facilities of Studio One Art Center, Oakland’s only city-run building and program dedicated to studio arts instruction in a wide range of media for persons of all ages.

 About Maker Faire:

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-The original Maker Faire event was held in San Mateo, CA and in 2013 celebrated its eighth annual show with some 900 makers and 120,000 people in attendance.
-World Maker Faire New York, the other flagship event, has grown in three years to 500+ makers and 55,000 attendees.
-Detroit, Kansas City, Newcastle (UK), Rome, and Tokyo are the home of “featured” 2013 Maker Faires (200+ makers), and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in the East Bay.
+The original Maker Faire event was held in San Mateo, CA and in 2014 celebrated its ninth annual show with some 900 makers and 130,000 people in attendance.
+World Maker Faire New York, the other flagship event, has grown in three years to 600+ makers and 75,000 attendees.
+Detroit, Kansas City, Atlanta, Milwaukee, Silver Spring, Orlando, Newcastle (UK), Oslo, Trondheim, Rome, Shenzhen and Tokyo are the home of larger scale 2014 Maker Faires, and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in the East Bay.